-"----- Back Up Complete, Please Remove Disk and Reboot ------"
+"-----" Back Up Complete, Please Remove Disk and Reboot ------"

-Remove the diskette.
+Remove the diskette or USB memory device.
 Turn the control Off and then On.
 Table setups and software updates may need to be reloaded if the image is not current.

 Retrieving an Image File